django-functest/django-functest/docs/selenium.rst

    .. method:: display_browser_window

+      classmethod.
 Returns boolean that determines if the browser window should be shown.
 Defaults to :attr:`display`.

+   .. method:: get_browser_window_size()

+      Returns :attr:`browser_window_size` by default.

-   .. method:: get_default_timeout
+   .. method:: get_default_timeout()

+      classmethod.
 Returns the time in seconds for Selenium to wait for the browser to respond etc. Defaults to :attr:`default_timeout`.

-   .. method:: get_driver_name
+   .. method:: get_driver_name()

+      classmethod.
 Returns the driver name i.e. the browser to use.
 Defaults to :attr:`driver_name`.

    **Other attributes and methods**